Geminid Meteor Shower Peaks This Week

-The annual Geminid Meteor Shower, generally the year's best and most reliable meteor shower viewing, will peak this week on Tuesday and Wednesday.
+The annual Geminid Meteor Shower, generally one of the year's best and most reliable meteor showers, will peak this week on Tuesday and Wednesday.
 Unfortunately, unlike August's fantastic Perseid Meteor Shower outburst, the Geminids won't be viewed under optimal conditions this year.

-Space.com says the moon will turn full at 7:05pm ET Tuesday.
-They report that the Observer's Handbook of the Royal Astronomical Society estimates the Geminids will peak at the exact hour the moon turns full on Dec.
-13. With the shower lasting about 10 hours, the full moon is active throughout the shower and will obscure everything but the shower's brightest meteors.
+Space.com says the moon will turn full at 7:05 pm ET Tuesday.
+The Observer's Handbook of the Royal Astronomical Society estimates the Geminids will peak at the exact hour the moon turns full on December 13.
+With the shower lasting about 10 hours, the full moon is active throughout the shower and will obscure everything but the shower's brightest meteors.